untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 ProgressiveAssetLoader.shared.releaseWarmAsset(rootEntityId:)
 ```

-This frees the retained `MDLAsset` tree and CPU mesh buffers but preserves the rehydration context.
+This frees the retained asset parse tree and CPU mesh buffers but preserves the rehydration context.
 A later re-approach reparses the root asset once and rebuilds the CPU registry.

 ## Interaction with Tile Streaming